 The Authority has the ability to grant licences for premises and certificates for club premises.
-It also grants personal licences and accepts temporary event notices.
+It also grants Personal Licences and accepts Temporary Event Notices.

 The Licensing Act 2003 aims to provide greater choice and flexibility for the licensed trade and the public.
 It seeks to improve prosperity through employment, tourism and culture and balance the rights of leisure seekers against those of neighbouring residents.
-It provides for blending in the Policy to meet other government and local needs such as reducing crime and disorder.
+It provides for blending in the

+Policy to meet other government and local needs such as reducing crime and disorder.

-Applicants for premises licences should be aware of the expectations of the Authority as the licensing authority and those of the Responsible Authorities as to the steps that are considered appropriate for the promotion of the licensing objectives, and to demonstrate knowledge of their local area when describing the steps they propose to take to promote the licensing objectives
+Applicants for Premises Licences should be aware of the expectations of the Authority as the licensing authority and those of the Responsible Authorities, as to the steps that are considered appropriate for the promotion of the licensing objectives, and to demonstrate knowledge of their local area when describing the steps, they propose to take to promote the licensing objectives.

-Local people and Members of the Authority are able to have their say and their opinion heard through public consultation on this Policy and by making representations about applications for premises licences, club premises certificates and variations of existing licences and certificates or requesting reviews of licences or certificates for problem premises.
+Local people and Members of the Authority have had an opportunity to have their say and their opinion heard through public consultation on this Policy and can make representations about applications for Premises Licences, Club Premises Certificates and variations of existing licences and certificates.
+Individuals can also request a review of licences or certificates for problem premises.